-If I’m being honest, I didn’t really know what I was going to do with it, either.
-I did use it to type assignments for my Writing classes at the community college in a program called Ability Plus and one called Wordstar, but I also had this vague notion that somehow I was going to learn to write software with it.
+In honesty, I didn’t really know what I was going to do with it, either.
+I _did_ use it to type assignments for my Writing classes at the community college in a program called Ability Plus and one called Wordstar, but I also had this vague notion that somehow I was going to learn to write software with it.

-To move this vague notion into reality, I bought Peter Norton’s Programmer’s Guide to the IBM PC, and I spent my nights after work sitting at my desk going through the exercises.
+To move this burgeoning fantasy toward reality, I bought Peter Norton’s Programmer’s Guide to the IBM PC, and I spent my nights after work sitting at my desk going through the exercises.
 After lengthy discourses on bits, bytes, binary thinking, ASCII, keyboards, text editing, file formats, and batch files, there was a discussion of the BASIC programming language.
-I used BASIC for my very first program; a random non-player character (NPC) generator based on the rules in a game called Dungeons & Dragons.
+This led me to my very first program; a random non-player character (NPC) attribute generator based on the rules in a game called Dungeons & Dragons.

 During this time, I worked for a company that sold electronic displays (think LED signs like the ones at light rail stops but used in office spaces to deliver inspirational messages like “Happy Birthday Mary-Ann,” or “Remember: TPS forms aren’t complete without a cover sheet.”).
 One loaded the messages into the signs using a custom-built console that was remarkably hard to use.
 Wanting us to sell more of the signs, I made my first ‘C’ program for sending data directly to a sign from a PC’s serial port instead of from those damnable consoles.
 Frankly, I was as surprised as anyone when it worked.